BZNUDS/Tableau-Challenge-Final/README.md

 ## City Official Requested Maps.
 ADVANCED Visualization includes all of the following:
-✓ Maps all bike stations
+✓ Maped all bike stations
-✓ Station markers indicate popularity in some way (color, size, etc.)
+✓ Station markers indicate popularity by size of the filled in circle.
 ✓ Ability to change marker data based on month and year ✓ Sections are marked by zip code
 ✓ A write-up on the trends that were discovered while making the map